maseology/pyMPC2000xl/README.md

 # pyMPC2000xl
 A Python reader/writer of Akai MPC2000XL *.PRG and *.SND files.

+inspried by https://www.midicase.com/mpceditor/ (only I wanted a little more control).

 ```
 The MPC2000 and other related models use DOS formatted disks.